iordancatalin/pitest-demo/README.md

 # PIT Demo

-A simple application that has only one method that receive multiple numbers and returns the sum of the event numbers.
+A simple application that has only one method that receives multiple numbers and returns the sum of the even numbers.

 This app is used to demonstrate the PIT library.
-PIT is use for mutation testing.
+PIT is used for mutation testing.

 In order to generate a report based on the mutation testing run this command in the root directory of the project:

 `mvn clean package org.pitest:pitest-maven:mutationCoverage`